 - Depends on the location.
 Passport will direct you on how much time you can put in.
 Signs will indicate the time of day when parking is enforced.
-Typically our street hourly parking and lot hourly parking is from 7 AM - 5 PM with the exception of two lots that end at 9 PM.
-Be sure to check signage.
+Typically, our street hourly parking and lot hourly parking is from 7 AM - 5 PM with the exception of two lots where hourly parking ends at 9 PM.
+Be sure to check individual lot signage.

 - What is Passport hourly parking operating hours?

 - You are required to pay Monday through Friday from 7 AM to 5 PM.
-If you arrive before 7 AM, you can prepurchase parking time which will be valid starting at 7 AM, or when enforcement starts.
-On the other side, if you arrive at 4 PM, you are only responsible for paying for the remaining time.
-After 5 PM is free.
+If you arrive before 7 AM, you can pre-purchase parking time, which will be valid starting at 7 AM, or when enforcement starts.
+Similarly, if you arrive at 4 PM, you are only responsible for paying for the remaining time.
+Parking after 5 PM i free.

 - How do the machines work?

-- At most hourly pay parking there will only be Passport.
-There are a few digital pay stations at lots and the top level of Health Sciences Garage.
-Below are instructions for paying for parking:
+- At most hourly pay parking, there will only be Passport.
+There are a few digital pay stations at lots and the top level of the Health Sciences Garage.
+Below are instructions for paying on the machines:

-1) Input your license plate2) Add estimate time needed for parking3) Input coupon or validation code if applicable4) Pay for parking
+1) Input your license plate information2) Add estimate time needed for parking3) Input coupon or validation code if applicable4) Pay for parking

 - How much is the parking rate?